 The odds are worsened by the strategic implications of Baltic-Russia proximity, most notably the potential problem of Russia as a sanctuary.
 That is, to what extent would NATO forces be able to engage targets across the border?
 Would NATO forces themselves be able to cross the border?
 To what extent would the Kremlin see either option as an unacceptable escalation that might result in recourse to nuclear weapons, and would the prospect deter NATO from crossing the border or engaging targets across the border?
-That is, would NATO essentially allow Russia a strategic sanctuary safe from engagement?22 In the absence of good answers to these questions, which will never be forthcoming, prudence dictates considerable, if not complete, restraint.
-The only available evidence on Russian attitudes toward the prospect of cross-border engagement stems from their war with Ukraine, in which Ukraine has plausibly waged a covert campaign of sabotage against Russian fuel and supply dumps in and around Belgorod, including the use of helicopters.23 Russia has apparently not escalated in response, which plausibly suggests that Russian sanctuary may not be absolute and that targets may still be engaged by air power.
+That is, would NATO essentially allow Russia a strategic sanctuary safe from engagement?
+In the absence of good answers to these questions, which will never be forthcoming, prudence dictates considerable, if not complete, restraint.
+The only available evidence on Russian attitudes toward the prospect of cross-border engagement stems from their war with Ukraine, in which Ukraine has plausibly waged a covert campaign of sabotage against Russian fuel and supply dumps in and around Belgorod, including the use of helicopters.
+Russia has apparently not escalated in response, which plausibly suggests that Russian sanctuary may not be absolute and that targets may still be engaged by air power.
 Yet Russia may react differently to NATO, as opposed to Ukrainian, strikes.
 Ukraine has not crossed the border; thus, it is impossible to know how Russia would react to such a contingency.
 Nonetheless, NATO in Baltic engagement may have only limited opportunities to interfere with Russian logistical movements in Russia itself, although Pskov's proximity to the Latvian and Estonian borders would inevitably make any Russian supply depots there tempting targets.

 Western military doctrines have not seriously engaged with urban defense in decades.
 Joint Publication 3-06, Joint Urban Operations, for example, has hardly anything to say about the subject; the implicit assumptions throughout are that cities will be operating environments for expeditionary operations and defense is only relevant in the context of foreign internal defense against violent nonstate actors.
 The subject has been similarly neglected in NATO's unclassified publications, though the Balts at least began tentatively thinking about defensive urban warfare after Russia's invasion of Crimea.
 Beyond this lack of doctrine, the identified crucial urban centers are all situated in varying geographical contexts.
-Narva sits upon the border, behind a river, and contains the only crossings over the may be inevitable in a hypothetical Baltic war and its impact on operations must be considered.
-As Carl von Clausewitz argued, and Baltic near-border urban centers, the Ukrainian experience demonstrates that the defending forces may not have to be huge to succeed.
-Notwithstanding the differences between Ukrainian
+Narva sits upon the border, behind a river, and contains the only crossings over the Narva River between Estonia and Russia-though it can be outflanked by Russian river-crossing operations south of the Narva Reservoir, as occurred in 1944.
+The challenges and opportunities differ significantly for Rēzekne, which is situated at a distance from the border and at the end of long railways and highways from Russia, resulting in open Russian flanks vulnerable to the raiding tactics employed by the Ukrainians in the north during the first phase of the war.
+Lithuania, although in principle flanked on two sides, may have an easier time, as Russian forces in Kaliningrad are unlikely to have substantial offensive capability if the Poles pressure them and if Belarus remains logistically untrustworthy in Russian perception.